 Right now is the prime time for strawberries.
 Seeing all the fresh strawberries at the local farmer’s markets got me thinking about my delicious Strawberry cake that I make.

 Strawberries are a red, sweet, juicy fruit consumed in everything from preserves to milkshakes.
-Synonymous with summertime, but able to withstand shipping and storage, small berries tend to taste better than that are larger varieties, since larger ones tend to be more watery.
+Synonymous with summertime, but able to withstand shipping and storage, small berries tend to taste better than that are larger varieties since larger ones tend to be more watery.
 Peak season is from April to September, depending upon the location.

 Commercial production did not begin in America until the 19th century.
 As settlers moved from east to west, they carried strawberry plants and introduced the plant to new soil, expanding cultivation.
-Today, strawberries are the forth most valuable food crop in the United States.
-Advances in planting systems, drip irrigation and seed propagation have improved the volume production of the crop.
+Today, strawberries are the fourth most valuable food crop in the United States.
+Advances in planting systems, drip irrigation, and seed propagation have improved the volume production of the crop.
 California has the largest strawberry production in the United States.

 Strawberry plants are considered a vine.
 This means the plant has “runners” which can be cut to either control the size of the plant, or produce “daughter plants,” which would propagate more fruit and more runners.
 It is best to plant new seedlings in the fall to allow for proper root development and the formation of “crowns,” while trimming early runners.
 Runners can be allowed to grow, making new roots and forming new plants which would increase fruit production.